 Background to Eat Well Age Well

-- Food Train: weekly grocery shopping and delivery (main service).
+- Shopping: weekly grocery and delivery (main service)

-- Food Train EXTRA: monthly home support visits.
-Tasks may include window cleaning, freezer defrosting, changing bedding, etc..
+- At Home: monthly home support visits.
+Task may include windows cleaning freezer defrosting, changing bedding. etc.

-- Food Train FRIENDS: befriending service, including telephone calls, home visits and group outings.
+- Friends: befriending service, including telephone calls, home visits and group outings.

-- Food Train LIBRARY: library outreach service for housebound older people.
+- Library: library outreach service for housebound older people.

 Since 2013 Food Train has been at the forefront of meetings and events around malnutrition and has been involved in nutrition and hydration advocacy alongside the larger national associations and charities.
 Prior to inception there had been a series of milestones and key events which built the case and momentum for such a project.

-The Eat Well Age Well project was initiated and planned by the Food Train in 2016.
-It has been developed and informed by research, and Food Train's experience and learning from working with older people for over 23 years, as well as the evidence and the experience gained by the UK Malnutrition Task Force.
+The Eat Well Age Well project was initiated and planned by Food Train in 2016.
+It was developed and informed by research, Food Train's experience and learning from working with older people for over 23 years, as well as the evidence and experience gained by the UK Malnutrition Task Force.

-Funding was secured from the Big Lottery in 2017 and the project will be delivered over a 3.5 year period until March 2021 by a team of six core staff.
+Funding was secured from The National Lottery Community Fund in 2017 for a 3.5 year period until March 2021 for a team of six core staff.

 Phase 2 of the project was confirmed in June 2021 with funding secured by the Scottish Government for a period of 18 months until Nov 2022.